chanzuckerberg/cellxgene/README.md

 this project.
 All code is freely available for reuse under the [MIT license](https://opensource.org/licenses/MIT).

-Before extending CELLxGENE, we encourage you to reach out to us with ideas or questions.
+Before extending CELLxGENE Annotate, we encourage you to reach out to us with ideas or questions.
 It might be possible that an extension could be directly contributed, which would make it available for a wider audience, or that it's on our [roadmap](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/roadmap.md) and under active development.